Cobb County Media examiners rules 17-year-old Vincent Truitt’s death a homicide

 ruled Truitt’s death a homicide.

-On Monday, July 13, 2020, Truitt was shot twice in the back as he ran
+On Monday, July 13, 2020, Vincent Truitt was shot twice in the back as he ran

 from Cobb County police after a traffic stop in Austell.
 Initial